Deep neural networks can stably solve high-dimensional, noisy, non-linear inverse problems: Numerical experiments

 will be approximated by the realization of a four-layer NN with $100$ neurons per layer on $40.000$ perturbed data points $(y_i,x_i)_{i=1}^{40.000}$.
+Notice that $\mathcal{M} = \widetilde{F}((0,1)^4)$ is a $(M,\delta)-$covered submanifold and Theorem \ref{thm:LipschitzFunctionOnManifoldBetterEstimate2} can be applied.
 The mean squared error for different values of $D$ and noise level $\delta$ is displayed in Figure \ref{fig:Problem1} and the values are collected in Table \ref{tab:Tran1}.

 Next, a second example is discussed where the intrinsic dimension will be altered while the ambient dimension will remain unchanged.
-Under the same initial condition $c_0=c_1=0$, $f=1$, the operators $P_{W, \lambda}$ and $Q_D$ as previously stated with fixed $D=100$ and the forward operator \eqref{eq:transmissionForwardProblem}, the modified operator
+Under the same initial condition $c_0=c_1=0$, $f=1$, the operators $P_{W, \lambda}$ and $Q_D$ as previously stated with fixed $D=100$ and the forward operator \eqref{eq:transmissionForwardProblem}, the discretized operator

 will be approximated by the realization of a NN for different noise levels and the values $d=4,8,12,16,20$.
 In this case, the $d$-dimensional space $W$ is generated by the inner Lagrangian finite elements $(\phi_i)_{i=1}^d$ on the mesh $\{x_0, x_1, \dots , x_{d+1}\}$ where $x_i = {i}/{(d+1)}$ and $i \in \{0, \dots, d+1\}$ for $d=4,8,12,16,20$.
 In Figure \ref{fig:Problem2}, the mean squared error is shown and the errors are collected in Table \ref{tab:Tra2}.
 As stated in Equation \eqref{eq:TheProbabilisticStatement}, the error grows as the intrinsic dimension increases.